 Timer in Flutter

-Dart provides a Timer class to schedule recurring or one-time tasks.
+Dart provides a Timer class to schedule recurring or one-time tasks in Flutter run function in background.
 While this approach is simple, it’s essential to avoid lengthy operations in the timer’s callback, as it runs on the main UI thread and can cause the app to become unresponsive.

 // Example of using Timer for recurring background tasks